 Does CBD Show Up on a Drug Test?

-According to the 2018 U.S. Farm Bill, any hemp-derived products must contain less than 0.3% tetrahydrocannabinol (THC).
+According to the 2018 U.S. Farm Bill, any hemp-derived product must contain less than 0.3% tetrahydrocannabinol (THC).
 That means that both CBD and minute amounts of THC are present in products like full-spectrum hemp-derived CBD.

 That trace amount of THC can be a valid concern if you want to pass a drug test.
 On the other hand, if you use a broad-spectrum CBD, by definition, it should have no THC.
-However, you only have the word of the company that provides it that all THC has been removed, unless you personally have it tested.
+However, you only have the word of the company that provides it that all THC has been removed unless you personally have it tested.

 This distinction matters because most companies test for THC, not CBD.
 THC, the compound responsible for psychoactive effects, is the main component of the marijuana form of cannabis but only a very minuscule part of hemp-derived CBD.
 While CBD and hemp products are legal in some form in most states, the same does not apply to cannabis containing more than 0.3% THC, known as marijuana.

 Expect to have small amounts of THC stay in your system and show up on drug tests unless you consume broad-spectrum hemp CBD or CBD isolate.
-The chances of a positive drug test go up with routine ingestion of CBD containing THC.
+The chances of a positive drug test go up with routine ingestion of CBD-containing THC.
 That’s because your fat cells may store the THC for a few days after ingestion.

 Just because you don’t feel the effects of the THC in hemp-derived CBD doesn’t mean it’s not detectable in urine, blood, or saliva drug tests.
 The half-life of CBD ranges between 18 and 32 hours.
 The half-life refers to the point at which the CBD products have 50% of the original dose’s potency.